mrdatawolf/SETradeHouse/README.md

 ##Notes on the foundational logic we are shooting for...
 ![Clusters Example](https://raw.githubusercontent.com/mrdatawolf/Colonization/master/clusters_example.png)
 #How a given item gets it's value for a trade-zone:
-note: We will use gold ore for a simple example (when figuring out a value, ores, do not care how many ingots or components using the ingot, version of the ore, there are).
-We will also start in the Nebulon Cluster on the server NUR4 as a simple example.
-note2: Keen has weird minimum prices for items.
-We call this the store minimum value.  supply/demand prices need to be based off that rather than the more accurate ones we have...
-KEEEN!!!!!!
-2. Example 1: Assuming TradeZone3 has 100 gold ore in stock and desires to have 100 gold ore in stock.
-This means the trade-zone if happy with it's current levels.
-So it will buy more gold ore at the "worst" (store minimum value) price it can as there is no demand.
-It will also sell at store minimum value.
-The desire of this station bubbles up to the nur4 server.
-As there is only one trade-zone and it has no demand the server has no demand.
-This bubbles up to the cluster and as there is oly 1 server and it has no demand the cluster has no demand.
-3. Example 2: Now lets Assume TradeZone3 has 100 platinum ore but desires 400.
-Therefore they will pay 75%  (1 - 100/400) more then the store minimum value.
-But they really don't want to sell it so they will only sell at 25% (100/400) more then the store minimum value.
-4. Example 3:
+notes: cluster 1 is 1 server with 1 tradezone. cluster 2 is 10 servers, 4 of which have tradezones.
+See image for layouts.

-A trade zone influences and is influenced by all the other trade-stations in the cluster (as long as there is any path to and/or from the other trade-stations.
-But the amount of influence another trade-station has on another station is expressed as a "weight".
+notes: A trade zone influences and is influenced by all the other trade-stations in the cluster (as long as there is any path to and/or from the other trade-stations.
+The amount of influence trade-stations have on each other is expressed as a "weight" for a given station.
+Right now weight is based on how long they have been in system.
+notes: We have moved to a tradehouse model.
+So we look at the buy and sell orders in the tradezone, server, cluster.
+1. Example 1:  In cluster 1 server 1 we have a tradestation (tz3) looking for 1,000,000 gold ore at 300 SC per.